aosabook/500lines/dagoba/chapter.md

 So if we start evaluating our query at the end of the statement, with `run`, and work our way back to `v('Thor')`, calculating results only as needed, then we've effectively achieved non-strictness.
 The secret is in the linearity of our queries.
 Branches complicate the process graph, and also introduce opportunities for duplicate calls, which require memoization to avoid wasted work.
 The simplicity of our query language means we can implement an equally simple interpreter based on our linear read/write head model.

-In addition to allowing runtime optimizations this style has many other benefits related to the ease of instrumentation: history, reversibility, stepwise debugging, query statistics -- all of these are easy to add dynamically because we control the interpreter and have left it as a virtual machine evaluator instead of reducing the program to a single thunk.
+In addition to allowing runtime optimizations this style has many other benefits related to the ease of instrumentation: history, reversibility, stepwise debugging, query statistics -- all these are easy to add dynamically because we control the interpreter and have left it as a virtual machine evaluator instead of reducing the program to a single thunk.

 ## Interpreter, unveiled